Creating surveys

 Customization

-Customization enables you to change the look of your popover survey:
+Customization enables you to change the look, feel, and timing of your popover survey:

 • The color of the background, border, and buttons.